APSCL/ros_galactic_ws/README.md

-# ros_galactic_ws
+# ROS Galactic Workspace
-This is a developmental workspace based on the Foxy workspace intended to explore performance and stability enchancements.
+This is a developmental workspace based on previous work on Foxy intended to explore performance and stability enhancements.

 ## Getting Started
 1. Clone this project and navigate to root.